Lo-fi provocateur, songwriting pioneer, truth-teller, Elvis Depressedly, aka

 None of it bothers me.
 I wish some of the rich people who have obviously been influenced by my work would do more to put me on but generally, their upbringing is fundamentally different than mine, I wouldn’t expect a rich person to have a sense of community or respect for the thousands of moments that lead to their success.
 I try to honor the artists who gave me a shot because it’s not the industry folks, the managers, the agents, the labels, that make us it’s other artists, be it influence or advice, or just a good word or telling someone who looks up to you “this song is great, keep going”.

-I think some of these kids get shit on unnecessarily, like Clairo, who is very talented and I think miscategorized in the whole lo fi bedroom pop thing.
-Talent is talent, and privilege is privilege.
-I think a lot of artists have tremendous class privilege and when they take from the working class artists they haven’t been raised to share, they don’t know the power they have to put somebody on, and change not just an artist’s life but the lives of those who need that working artists music in their life.
+I think some of these kids get shit on unnecessarily, like Clairo, who is very talented and I think miscategorized in the whole lo-fi bedroom pop thing.
+Talent is talent, and privilege is a privilege.
+I think a lot of artists have tremendous class privilege and when they take from the working class artists they haven’t been raised to share, they don’t know the power they have to put somebody on and change not just an artist’s life but the lives of those who need that working artists music in their life.

 There are few styles and topics your music hasn’t touched on over the years.
 Where to next, Mat?